muiduzzaman-mahim/MS-Office-Activator/README.md

 # MS-Office-Activator:

-Step 1: Download the CMD file.
+Step 1: Download the CMD file. <br>
-Step 2: Save this text file as a cmd file.
-(Eg. office.cmd).
-Step 3: Run the cmd file in admin mode.
+Step 2: Run the cmd file in admin mode.  <br>
-Step 4: Check the activation status again.
+Step 3: Check the activation status again. <br>

 Done!
 Your product is activated successfully now.